-As mentioned in Part 1, if hominids lived in a tribe they were more likely to be safe from predators, and less likely to starve.
+Our early ancestors who had the inclination to live in a tribe were more likely to be safe from predators, and less likely to starve.
 (Those who found food could share with those who didn’t.)

 ‘The best way to store food is in another man’s stomach.’

 Let’s go a little deeper.
-What specific needs would we evolve that would prompt us to live in a tribe?
-Answer:
+What specific needs would prompt us to live in a tribe?

 2. The need to feel that we contribute to the tribe.

-3. The need to feel valued by the tribe.
+3. The need to feel connected with the tribe.

 The question might then be asked: in this technological, urbanised western world in which everyone is connected, why are so many of us unhappy?